Rutvi035/Collision_Analysis/README.md

 # Collision_Analysis
-The concept of this web app is to visualize the data of collision of the vehicle in the New York city.
-This builds a Data Science Web App with Streamlit and Python.
-Using this project one can determine the data analysis of the collision of the various database.
+The Data scinceweb app is intended to visualize the data for the collision of the vehicles.
+This uses Streamlit framework alongwith Python programming language.
+In general it can be used for data analysis and visualiztion from the database chosen.
+Visit this link to access data used in the project https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95